International Journal of Operations & Production Management

 The International Journal of Operations and Production Management is a monthly peer-reviewed academic journal covering all aspects of supply chain management and operations management.
 It was established in 1980 and is published by Emerald Group Publishing.
-The editors-in-chief are Jens Roehrich (University of Bath), Hugo Lam (University of Liverpool), and Martin C. Schleper (NEOMA Business School) and the editorial assistants are Desirée van Dun (Politecnico di Milano) and Byung-Gak Son (Bayes Business School).
+The editors-in-chief are Jens Roehrich (University of Bath), Hugo Lam (University of Liverpool), and Martin C. Schleper (NEOMA Business School).
 It is the official journal of the European Operations Management Association.